 Andrew Stones is a multi-disciplinary artist, based in the north of England.
-His work is rooted in the close observation of nature, and informed by debates around Englishness (specifically), ecology and human overreach (generally).
+His work is informed by debates around ecology and human overreach (generally) and Englishness (specifically).
 His sound and musical works share features with musique concrète, electro-acoustic composition, classical minimalism, and various folk and popular music forms.

 Stones's compositions draw on the natural playing-out of physical phenomena in time, and the musicality of all kinds of materials in motion, often matching a singular image or idea (a wave, a helicopter, the traverse of an interior or a terrain) with a structural rule (to use only metal objects, or a particular set of numbers).

 Stones's sound palette includes field recordings and self-created musical instruments.
 His working method combines the physical and the digital, expressive and mechanically-actuated playing, the musically-familiar (piano, harmonium, struck/bowed strings) and the strange (feathers, machines, voices from history).
-Avant-garde experimentation, tech-led music, pre-industrial and ritual, devotional music, have all been influential on his work.
+Avant-garde experimentation, tech-led music, pre-industrial and ritual, devotional music, have all influenced Stones's work.

 Andrew Stones became associated with the European video art scene in the 1980s, gravitating towards mixed-media installation, often with multi-channel audio.
 He exhibits solo, in the partnership Frances Hegarty & Andrew Stones, and in other public and collaborative settings.
-His focus on standalone sound and musical works has intensified since the mid-2010s.
+From the mid-2010s onwards, his focus on standalone sound and musical works intensified.

 Please see the on-site catalogue for detailed information on individual Andrew Stones releases.